 What if I take the ISP seminar and then decide I don’t want to complete the program?

 You will not be required to complete the program.
 Courses taken count for College credit regardless of whether you finish the program or not.
 If the ISP is completed, a notation will be made in your transcript.

 Do ISP students have time for other interests?

 Yes!
 ISP students are well-rounded.
 Many are leaders in campus organizations and about 20 percent participate in varsity athletics.
-In their sophomore through senior years, it is not unusual to find ISP students serving as teaching assistants or supplemental instruction leaders in the introductory science courses or as resident assistants in the residence halls.
+In their sophomore through senior years, it is not unusual to find ISP students serving as teaching assistants or supplemental instruction leaders in the introductory science courses, leading extracurricular organizations, participating in community service or as resident assistants in the residence halls.